DeaconDesperado/flask_mab/docs/getting_started.rst

 This storage instance will be passed into our bandit middleware and all values that need to be persisted will be handled under the hood.

+An important side note: if you change your bandit setup down the line, be sure to remove this persisted file, per the :doc:`caveats`

 Create bandits and assigning arms
 ---------------------------------